 Dryer Sheets are easy too

 Over the past few years we have researched many alternatives to commercial dryer sheets.
 Why?
 Because there is evidence that toxic fragrance chemicals can be present in commercial dryer sheets that can be absorbed into your skin when you put your clothes on.
 This was enough to convince me that commercial dryer sheets might not be the best choice for my family, and the cost savings of do-it-yourself dryer sheets was an added bonus.
 You will love experimenting with different scents along the way, and will never have to put dryer sheets on your grocery list again!
 (Note: These dryer sheets will not soften laundry, and are mainly for added scent.
-Use vinegar in the rinse cycle of the wash to soften and decrease static.)
+Use vinegar in the rinse cycle of the wash and felted wool balls in the dryer to soften and decrease static.)

 Cut cotton cloth into small squares.
 I use 5-inch squares of cotton t-shirts that I’m retiring.
 Add 3-5 drops of essential oil to your cloth and throw it in the dryer with your next load.
 These cotton dryer sheets can be used for 2 or 3 loads, each time adding 3 more drops of your favorite essential oil.
 Wash the cloth after a few uses and experiment with a new fragrance the next time!
 Some of my personal favorites are lavender, lemon, or grapefruit. (find pure essential oils here)